Aviral3888/Aviral3888/README.md

 -   **Deepening My Expertise:** I am actively studying complex **System Design** concepts and advanced **Microservice Patterns**.
 My goal is to master the architectural principles required to build resilient, fault-tolerant systems at scale.

 -   **Exploring the AI Frontier:** I am fascinated by the intersection of AI and web development.
-I'm currently working on projects that involve:
+I have worked on projects that involve:
     -   **LLM Integration:** Using APIs from **Gemini 2.5 Pro** and **Claude Sonnet** for intelligent response generation.
-    -   **AI-Powered Data Extraction:** Implementing **Google's Document AI** to parse unstructured data and convert it into structured JSON.
+    -   **Automated Data Extraction:** Leveraged **Google's Document AI** to accurately extract key-value pairs (e.g., name, address, DOB) from unstructured KYC documents and structure the output into clean JSON.
-    -   **AI-Assisted Development:** Enhancing my workflow with tools like **Cursor, GitHub Copilot, and Replit.ai** to accelerate development and improve code quality.
+    -   **AI-Assisted Development:** Enhancing my workflow with tools like **Cursor Pro, GitHub Copilot, and Replit.ai** to accelerate development and improve code quality.
 ---

 ## 🛠️ Tech Arsenal